grokify/jbang-examples/README.md

 # JBang Hello World

-This is a small repo on how to get set up with JBang.
+This is a small repo on how to create CLI apps with Java using JBang.

 ## Install OpenJDK